 QuerySurge is the leading data validation and testing solution in the market.
 QuerySurge automates the data validation and ETL testing of Big Data, Data Warehouses, Business Intelligence Reports and Enterprise Applications with full DevOps functionality for continuous testing.

 With QuerySurge DevOps for Data :

 - Testers can dynamically generate, execute, and update tests and data stores utilizing API calls

-- Teams have access to 60+ RESTful API calls with almost 100 different properties
+- Teams have access to 100+ API calls with hundreds of different properties

 - Testers can try QuerySurge’s RESTful API functions in Swagger to see what results they return before they use them live in their code.

 - QuerySurge integrates with virtually all DevOps solutions in the marketplace, including all Data Integration/ETL solutions, Build/Configuration solutions, and QA/ Test Management solutions